JuliaAstro/CCDReduction.jl/README.md

 # CCDReduction.jl

-A package for performing astronomical data reduction and processing.
+A package for performing CCD data reduction and processing.

 ## Roadmap